adraffy/ensip-norm/draft.md

 	* `24 ($) DOLLAR SIGN`
 	* `5F (_) LOW LINE`
 * Only label separator is `2E (.)
 FULL STOP`
-	* No character maps to a sequence with this character.
+	* No character maps to this character.
 	* This simplifies unnormalized name detection in unstructured text.
 	* The following alternatives are **disallowed**:
 		* `3002 (。) IDEOGRAPHIC FULL STOP`